still-breath/packaging-box-website/README.md

 # or
 yarn start

-# Application will open at: http://localhost:3000 or http://localhost:5173
+# Application will open at: http://localhost:3000
 ```

 #### 3. Using the Application